How to Hire Veterans: 5 Quick Tips

 Learning how to hire veterans also requires a conscientious approach to interviewing.
 Ask about relevant military and civilian training as well as their experience and why they believe they’re qualified to do the job.

 Avoid asking directly about the type of discharge they received or about specific deployments (which could be construed as trying to determine if the veteran has any type of medical affliction like post-traumatic stress disorder).

-There are many resources available to help recruiters and hiring managers find qualified veteran candidates.
+There are many resources available to help recruiters and hiring managers learn how to hire veterans.
 In addition to using MOS codes in your job description to help veterans understand the available job, other resources include: